Derivation of the Backpropagation Algorithm Based on Derivative Amplification Coefficients: Neural Network as a Nonlinear Function

 In this paper neural networks are understood as conventional feedforward neural networks, i.e. multilayer perceptrons.
 There is nothing mysterious in a neural network.
 It is merely a nonlinear function composed of layers, as depicted below.

 There is an input layer, a number of hidden layers, and an output layer in a neural network.
 Each hidden layer receives input from its previous layer and sends its output to its next layer.
 The input layer has no previous layer and the output layer has no next layer.
-The input layer does not do any processing, thus it is not included when counting the number of layers of a neural network.
+The input layer does not do any processing, thus it is not counted into the number of layers of a neural network.
 Therefore when we speak of a ``three-layer neural network'', we mean that the number of hidden layers in the neural network is two.

 Consider a neural network with $L$ layers.
 We designate the input layer as the $0$-th layer, the hidden layers as the $1$-st to $(L-1)$-th layers, and the output layer as the $L$-th layer.
-Let us denote the input, which is a vector, by and the output, which is also a vector, by
+Let us denote the input, which is a vector, by